Luke 13 – Repentance, False Religion and the True Way

 Now He was teaching in one of the synagogues on the Sabbath.
 And behold, there was a woman who had a spirit of infirmity eighteen years, and was bent over and could in no way raise herself up.
 But when Jesus saw her, He called her to Him and said to her, “Woman, you are loosed from your infirmity.”
 And He laid His hands on her, and immediately she was made straight, and glorified God.

 a.
-He was teaching in one of the synagogues: Though the opposition against Jesus continued to rise, He was apparently even at the late time in His ministry still welcomed into some synagogues.
+He was teaching in one of the synagogues: Though the opposition against Jesus continued to rise, apparently He was still welcomed into some synagogues – even at this late time in His ministry.

 b.
 A spirit of infirmity: Apparently, this woman’s physical condition (bent over and could in no way raise herself up) was due to some spiritual cause.
 We are foolish to think that spiritual issues cause all physical problems, but we are also foolish to think spiritual issues can never cause physical problems.

 i.
 Bent over and could in no way raise herself up: “A situation equally painful and humiliating; the violence of which she could not support, and the shame of which she could not conceal.”
 (Clarke)

 ii.
 “The physical cause of her inability to straighten up has been examined by J. Wilkinson, who identified the paralysis as the result of spondylitis ankylopoetica, which produces the fusion of the spinal bones.”
 (Pate)

 iii.
 She was in this condition for eighteen years.
 “For eighteen years she had not gazed upon the sun; for eighteen years no star of night had gladdened her eye; her face was drawn downward towards the dust, and all the light of her life was dim: she walked about as if she were searching for a grave, and I do not doubt she often felt that it would have been gladness to have found one.”
 (Spurgeon)